pjachim/ExplodingHam/docs/examples/custom_compressors.md

 # Custom Compressors

-While ExplodingHam provides three built-in compressors (gzip, bz2, lzma), you can create custom compression functions tailored to your specific data and use case.
+While ExplodingHam provides options for compressors offered in base python (gzip, bz2, lzma), you can create custom compression functions tailored to your specific data and use case.

 ## Requirements for Custom Compressors